 implement models for gravitational shear that will be incorporated at the catalog and image level (for studies of dark energy and dark matter).
 The range of shear models developed will include: constant shear for simplified tests (e.g. GREAT10 2010), shear maps that have been integrated over redshift for a given cosmology and power spectrum (i.e. a single shear screen), and a series of evolving shear screens for different cosmological models that are applied as a function of redshift and are consistent with the expected power spectrum and growth of structure.

 enable external users to upload a table of sources (e.g. a population of stars or a new cosmological model) into the database framework.
-Table uploads will be provided by a simple API that will automatically index the resulting catalogs using a Hierarchical Triangular Mesh (ref) to maximize query speeds.
+Table uploads will be provided by a simple API that will automatically index the resulting catalogs using a Hierarchical Triangular Mesh (Budavari et al 2010) to maximize query speeds.

 enable users to upload high resolution images into the simulation framework to determine the impact of different telescope and atmospheric models on the resulting image resolution (e.g. how well can a ground based telescope separate pairs of lensed quasars).